Miss Jacobi's Art Class

 About the Teacher

-I graduated from Tyler school Of Art & Design at Temple University, receiving my Bachelors in Visual Studies.
+I am an Archbishop Prendergast Graduate, later graduating from Tyler school Of Art & Design at Temple University, receiving my Bachelors in Visual Studies.
+I also attended Moore College of Art and Design receiving my art education certification.

 1st - 8th grade